otrv4/otrv4/otrv4.md

 y1b, y2b, zb)` and `PKb = (Cb, Db, Hb)`.
 Both key pairs are generated with `DRGen()`.

-(TODO: it might be useful to specify that the DH and ECDH keys are ephemeral)
 #### Overview

 ```
-a, b: DH secret key
+a, b: DH ephemeral secret key
+// TODO: following the notation, this seems to imply that A and B are points.
+// These names should be changed.
-A, B: DH public key
+A, B: DH ephemeral public key
 K_dh: mix-key, a shared secret computed from a DH exchange = A^b, B^a

-x, y: ECDH secret key
+x, y: ECDH ephemeral secret key
-X, Y: ECDH public key = G1*x, G1*y
+X, Y: ECDH ephemeral public key = G1*x, G1*y
 K_ecdh: a shared secret computed from an ECDH exchange = X*y, Y*x
 ```